ShoabSaadat/vina_python_project/README.md

 Now you should have following files:
 ./vina
 ./vina_split
-./receptor/receptor_xyz.pdb (Use it to prepare and make a pdbqt file using autodock-tools) ./ligands_sdfs/xyz.sdfs (Put your drug sdfs here) ./grid.txt (make from autodock tools and simply saving the gridbox output.
+./receptor/receptor_xyz.pdb (Use it to prepare and make a pdbqt file using autodock-tools.
+Keep it here even if you make a pdbqt)
+./ligands_sdfs/xyz.sdfs (Put your drug sdfs here) ./grid.txt (make from autodock tools and simply saving the gridbox output.
 Make sure to give it same name as your receptor) ./res (resources folder)